 Got a health concern?
 A severe illness?
 Want to prevent cancer?
 By all means, do your research.
-Knowledge is power, after all.
+Knowledge about health advice is power, after all.

 We’re bombarded with stories these days about health “breakthroughs” of all kinds.
 There’s the miracle food, or the one that should be classified as “poison”.
 Sometimes the same food is featured in opposing articles.
 Then there are all those “systems” that people have developed to cure what ails ‘ya.
 How wonderful it would be if we could trust everything we read.